 The ICAEW Economic Insight: South East Asia, is a quarterly forecast for the region prepared directly for the finance profession.

-Economic growth edged lower in Q2 across most of the South-East Asia economies, with average GDP growth for the region as a whole easing to 5.2% year-on-year, down from 5.4% in Q1.
-Indonesia was the exception with GDP growth accelerating 5.3% on the year, up from 6.7% in Q2 as FDI inflows continued to support growth in manufacturing activity and exports.
+Economic growth continued to moderate across most South-East Asia (SEA) economies in Q3.
+Average GDP growth as a whole slowed to 4.8% year-on-year, from 5.2% in Q2.
+Vietnam was the exception with GDP growth accelerating 6.9% on the year, up from 6.7% in Q2 as FDI inflows continued to support growth in manufacturing activity and exports.

 The robust momentum in the economy in Q2 has likely strengthened the central bank’s commitment to prioritising currency stability in the short term.
 Indeed, the 8% depreciation in the Indonesia rupiah this year versus the US$ has already led Bank Indonesia (BI) to raise interest rates a total of 125 basis points since May, bringing the policy rate to 5.5% at end-August.
 We expect BI to raise the policy rate a further 25bp in the coming months to provide further support to the currency.
 Indeed, we believe the currency will remain under depreciation pressure as the widening current account deficit (no longer fully covered by net FDI inflows like in 2017), means Indonesia is increasingly reliant on capital inflows.
 This and the high non-resident ownership of local bonds (close to 40%) also means the currency is vulnerable to swings in investor sentiment.
 This is especially worrisome as US Fed rate rises and global trade tensions are weighing on EM currencies in general.
 Although we expect only one more rate hike this year, we acknowledge that risks remain tilted towards additional near-term BI rate rises.